-Last month, at the International Search Summit conference in London, a Googler Gary Illyes, who was presenting the controversial topic of website geotargetting and Hreflang, revealed an interesting piece of information: Googlebot is now crawling the web out of three different geographical locations:
+Last month, at the International Search Summit conference in London, a Googler Gary Illyes, who presented some data on website geotargeting and Hreflang, revealed an interesting piece of information: Googlebot is now crawling the web out of three different geographical locations:

 - Mountain view: Most SEOs know that this is the ‘defacto’ starting point for the Googlebot to start crawling the web

-- Russia: although he did not specify where in Russia, I am not surprised about this as Google has been struggling to increase market share in this region for some time due to stiff competition from a stronger local opponent.
+- Russia: Although he did not specify where in Russia, I am not surprised by this, as Google has been struggling to increase market share in this region for some time due to stiff competition from a stronger local opponent.

 So Why SouthKorea and Russia?